 Moving down the clubhouse, you have a reading room.

-And a family room and billiards room.
-Note how for the reading and family rooms there is the number 2 next to it, which means there are multiple rooms spread around the development!
+Next, there’s a family room and billiards room.
+Note how for the reading and family rooms, there is the number 2 next to it, which means there are multiple rooms spread around the development!

 Lastly, at the end of the clubhouse is a golf simulator room and a theatre room as well.
 I think the golf simulator is a super-niche facility, as there aren’t many people that play golf in land-scarce Singapore.
 So to have 2 of these rooms here is a bit of an overkill.